CheeseCake87/weeRPCjs/README.md

-# 📡 fRPC-JS
+# 📡 wRPC-JS

-This is a small JS library that helps you work with fRPC.
+This is a small JS library that helps you work with wRPC.

 **See:**
 - [Flask-RPC](https://github.com/CheeseCake87/flask-rpc)